BonnyAD9/uamp/other/manpages/uamp1.md

   Show short (basic) help for uamp.

 `-p` *port*, `--port` *port*
-  Set port to be used for communication with other instances of uamp.
+  Set port for http server which is used for communication with other instances of uamp.

   *port* may be: